Hover Shoes and iPod Tasers: Spreading Disinformation

 So if you find yourself wandering a forsaken Earth, scavenging up old iPods for your listening pleasure, be sure to gather lots of produce, pennies and nails as well.
 And don't waste too much time building hover shoes.

-Explore the links on the next page to learn more about iPods and batteries.
+Explore the links below to learn more about iPods and batteries.